the-blue-alliance/fms-companion-dist/README.md

 ### With Internet

  1. Download and extract the latest release source code from the [releases page](https://github.com/the-blue-alliance/fms-companion-dist/releases) (under the "Assets" drop down)
+ 2. Open the Docker Desktop application to initialize Docker
- 2. Open a Powershell terminal and navigate to that directory
+ 3. Open a Powershell terminal and navigate to that directory
- 3. Run `docker-compose up` to launch the Companion (you may need to manually open the Docker Desktop application first)
+ 4. Run `docker-compose up` to launch the Companion

 ### Without Internet

 **Before the Event**
  1. Download and extract the latest release source code from the [releases page](https://github.com/the-blue-alliance/fms-companion-dist/releases) (under the "Assets" drop down)
- 2. Download the `tba-offseason-companion-image.tar` artifact from the release
+ 2. Download the `tba-offseason-companion-image-linux-amd64.tar` artifact from the release for your machine's architecture.
+(If you have an Apple Silicone Mac, download  `tba-offseason-companion-image-linux-amd64.tar` instead)
  3. Copy these files onto a flash drive and bring it with you to the event

 **At the Event**
  1. Copy the files from above onto the Toughbook
+ 2. Open the Docker Desktop application to initialize Docker
- 2. Open a Powershell terminal and navigate to the new files
+ 3. Open a Powershell terminal and navigate to the new files
- 3. Run `docker load --input .\tba-offseason-companion-image.tar`
+ 4. Run `docker load --input .\tba-offseason-companion-image.tar`
- 4. Run `docker-compose up` to launch the Companion  (you may need to manually open the Docker Desktop application first)
+ 5. Run `docker-compose up` to launch the Companion  (you may need to manually open the Docker Desktop application first)

 ## Setup